 Luna Star was viewed as a sign of trouble in Victorian times, as it meant difficulties while traveling over bodies of water.
 In modern Western palmistry the Luna star is a gift marker of one who has access to the psychic realm.

 Star Marks in the Palm

-Mercury Star (positioned on mount directly beneath little finger) is a rare star I don’t often see in client’s palms - and you are quite fortunate if you have one as it means brilliant success in business and fields concerning communication.
+Mercury Star (positioned on mount directly beneath little finger) is a rare star I don’t often see in client palms.
+One is quite fortunate to bear this mark - as it means brilliant success in business fields that concern communication.

-Apollo Star (positioned on mount directly under ring finger) is a fortuitous sign especially if you are an entertainer or artist because it means you will be recognized and rewarded with public approval and adoration.
+Apollo Star (positioned on mount directly under ring finger) is a fortuitous sign, especially if one is an entertainer or artist.
+This sign means recognition and reward along with public approval and adoration.

 Saturn Star (positioned on mount directly beneath middle finger) has been a topic of controversy – as it has meant ill fate in Western palmistry for as long as I can remember.
 The esteemed Cheiro surmised in his book “Palmistry for All”, that the Saturn star ‘gives distinction, but one to be dreaded’ – such as being a victim of a horrendous crime, violent death - ‘A king, but one crowned by doom’.
 Not a good way of becoming famous in my opinion -- so it has been with some relief for me to see this former sign of doom has been re-evaluated by many Modern Palmists as another gift marker of a healer and spiritual soul.